Resident doctors receive paid leave as described below when taking the following four exams:

 A Resident shall receive paid leave to sit the following examinations:

 The period of paid leave shall comprise the following: the day prior to outbound travel, the day of outbound travel, one (1) or two (2) days as required to attend the actual examination, and one (1) day for return travel.
+When travel is not required, the period of paid leave shall comprise of the day prior to the exam, and one (1) or two (2) days as required to attend the actual examination.

 Leave of absence for any other certification examinations will be granted at the discretion of the Program Director and consistent with the above considerations as to duration.